MichalKnapik/PTA2SMT/README.md

 ---------------------------------------------------------------------------

 Apart from usual dependencies the tool needs to have an access to smtlib2 compliant SMT checker.
-As of now it has been tested with CVC3 only.
+(It has been tested with CVC3 only.)
 The command to start SMT checker needs to be included in the experiment's plan file.